 Within each Cluster, videos, installations and photo exhibitions illustrate the history of the food or kind of food.
-Cooking demonstrations and tastings will take place, and there will also be a market, where visitors can discover these foods, presented directly by the people who cultivate them.
+Cooking demonstrations and tastings take place, and there is also a market, where visitors can discover these foods, presented directly by the people who cultivate them.

 Cooperation is essential if we are to achieve the goal of ensuring sufficient food and food security throughout the world, which is what "Feeding the Planet" means.
 Expo Milano 2015 is the chosen location for confronting the issues of agriculture, sustainable development, and the struggle to combat hunger for the common good.
 The keywords here are: innovation, energy conservation, environmental protection and natural resources.
 The protagonists of this dialogue are the participating countries, international organizations, Civil Society, and businesses.

 Expo Milano 2015 ushers in a new model for the Universal Exhibition.
 For this is not only a showcase of the best technologies for a sustainable future, but a global, interactive event with thousands of cultural offerings both within and outside the exhibition site.
 Shows, concerts, conferences, cooking demonstrations, workshops and exhibitions transform Expo Milano 2015 into an occasion for reflection as well as enjoyment.